KelvenH/CarbSum/README.md

 ### How Is Diabetes Treated?
 There is currently no 'cure' for T1 - but medical advancements coupled with good management techniques can significantly reduce the occurrence of hypos / hypers and therefore reduce the likelihood of short term and long-term health consequences.
 Diabetics need to administer insulin to mimic the natural rise and decrease of insulin - and that's 24hours not just at mealtimes!

-There are a variety of approaches, but typically diabetics will have an approach which manages levels 'round the clock' (basal) and for mealtimes /food in-take (bolus).
+There are a variety of approaches, but typically diabetics will have an approach which manages levels 'round the clock' (basal) and for mealtimes / food in-take (bolus).

+Carb counting is the practice of working out how many carbohydrates are present in the food and drink being consumed which is then calculated against their personal carb to insulin ratios to determine the correct level of insulin to be taken (which is called a bolus).

 --
 ### So How Does CarbSum Come into This?